HAS-Tools-Fall2020/homework-csalcedo959/Submissions/team_forecast/The_Aquaholics_Forecast_HW11.md

 Camilo brought his wonderful, working autoregressive model and improved the functions as well as the seasonal forecast to make a better, more compact script.

-Diana made a fantastic map of our watershed, incorporating shape shape files from various sources that were agreed to by the group.
+Diana made a fantastic map of our watershed, incorporating shape files from various sources that were agreed to by the group.

 Xenia made the template for this markdown and made the plots of the correlation matrix and of data from Mesowest against streamflow.

 Danielle moved the functions into another python script and made sure they were read in properly.
 Too easy, so she also wrote the words for this markdown.

 We made copies of Camilo's original code and discussed changes on a discord server created by Camilo.
 We also coordinated on Discord whenever we were making changes to the main python script or any other files and about to push to Camilo's repo (the main repo).
 Our plan and task division was determined Thursday during class and everyone worked together marvelously.

 10/10, would work with them again.